nathanl/authority/README.md

 `check_authorization_on ModelName`

-That sets up a `:before_filter` that calls your class-level methods before each action.
+That sets up a `before_filter` that calls your class-level methods before each action.
 For instance, before running the `update` action, it will check whether `ModelName` is `updatable_by?` the current user at a class level.
 A return value of false means "this user can never update models of this class."

 If that's all you need, one line does it.